 Monitoring is accomplished utilizing various methods including desk monitoring and on-site visits.
-There are two primary areas reviewed during monitoring activities - financial and programmatic/capability.
+There are two primary areas reviewed during monitoring activities - financial and programmatic monitoring.
 Financial monitoring is the review of records associated with the purchase and disposition of property, projects and contracts.
-Capability review is the observation of equipment purchased, protocols and other associated records.
+Programmatic monitoring is the observation of equipment purchased, protocols and other associated records.
 Various levels of financial and programmatic review may be accomplished during this process.

-Desk monitoring is defined as the review of projects, financial activity and technical assistance between the program office and the applicant via e-mail and telephone.
-Site visits are defined as actual visits to the recipient agency's location by a team or members of the FDEM or their designee, to actually observe records, procedures and equipment.
+Desk monitoring is the review of projects, financial activity and technical assistance between FDEM and the applicant via e-mail and telephone.
+On-Site Monitoring are actual visits to the recipient agencies by a Division representative who examines records, procedures and equipment.

-Frequency of annual monitoring activity: Each year the FDEM will identify up to 50% of sub-grantees for site visit monitoring.
-It is important to note that although a given grant has been closed successfully, it is still subject to either desk or on-site monitoring for a five year period following closure.
+Frequency of annual monitoring activity:

-Examples of areas that may be examined include:
+Each year the FDEM will conduct monitoring for up to 50% of their sub-grantees.
+It is important to note that although a given grant has been closed, it is still subject to either desk or on-site monitoring for a five year period following closure.

-Management and administrative procedures Grant folder maintenance Equipment accountability and sub-hand receipt procedures Program for obsolescence Status of equipment purchases Status of training for purchased equipment Status and number of response trainings conducted to include number trained Status and number of exercises Status of planning activity Anticipated projected completion Specific difficulties completing the project.
-Agency NIMS/ICS compliance documentation
+Areas that will be examined include:

-In certain circumstances, the FDEM may request additional monitoring/information if the activity, or lack thereof, on the part of the specific recipient has generated questions from the region, the sponsoring state agency or the FDEM leadership.
+Management and administrative procedures; Grant folder maintenance; Equipment accountability and sub-hand receipt procedures; Program for obsolescence; Status of equipment purchases; Status of training for purchased equipment; Status and number of response trainings conducted to include number trained; Status and number of exercises; Status of planning activity; Anticipated projected completion; Difficulties encountered in completing projects; Agency NIMS/ICS compliance documentation; Equal Employment Opportunity (EEO Status); Procurement Policy sponsoring agency or FDEM leadership.
 The method of gathering this information will be determined on a case-by-case basis.